cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/1-game-fifo.md

 * You understand the concepts of [ABCI](/academy/2-cosmos-concepts/1-architecture.md), [Protobuf](/academy/2-cosmos-concepts/6-protobuf.md), and of a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).
 * Go is installed.
-* You have the checkers blockchain codebase with `Winner`, `GameDeadline` and `MoveCount`.
+* You have the checkers blockchain codebase with `Winner`, `GameDeadline`, and `MoveCount`.
 If not, follow the [previous steps](/hands-on-exercise/2-ignite-cli-adv/3-move-count.md) or check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/move-count).

 </HighlightBox>